guangxin1990/DSMA-Net/README.md

 he dataset contains 2898 ultrasound images, of which 1434 ultrasound images are malignant nodules and 1464 ultrasound images are benign nodules.
 Experiments can be performed using cross-validation.

-We will upload the data as soon as the hospital dataset is publicly available.
+We will upload the full experimental image data as soon as the hospital dataset is publicly available.

 # DSMA-Net Architecture
 <div align="center">